eromeroc/Explaining_ABM_SD/README.md

 ### Data Preprocessing

 Prepare the data for subgroup discovery algorithms by employing the R scripts found in the `preprocessing_scripts` directory.
-These scripts manage event selection, brand filtering, class construction, and discretization.
+These scripts handle the construction and discretization of input variables and class.

 **Execution:** Streamline the execution of data preprocessing with the `run_preprocessing.sh` script.
 This script is configured to conduct all four experiments with their respective settings, as comprehensively detailed in our paper.
 Alternatively, users can employ the R script `./preprocessing/main_preprocessing.R` with customized settings.